 Want a black bean burger recipe that’s healthy, vegan, easy, perfectly spicy, and satisfying as heck?
 Look no further than this homemade veggie burger.

-This recipe makes a damn fine black bean burger.
-In fact, it’s the best homemade veggie burger we’ve ever had.
+This recipe makes a damn fine black bean burger—and one of the best homemade veggie burgers we’ve ever had.
 It’s an inspired collision of ingredients that’s easy, healthy, spicy, vegan, contains no crazy multisyllabic fillers, and is satiating as heck.
 Be warned, there’s no “quick and easy” version of this recipe, as the authors concede.
 But as they say, it’s definitely worth the trouble.
-The recipe makes ample to package individual patties and stash in the fridge or freezer for another day—or maybe later in the same day given how compelling the taste and texture of these burgers.–Renee Schettler Rossi
+The recipe makes ample to package individual patties and stash in the fridge or freezer for another day—or maybe later in the same day given how surprisingly compelling the taste and texture.–Renee Schettler Rossi

 - Juice of 1 lime (scant 3 tablespoons)

 - 1 teaspoon mustard